ccabanilla1/Ilikeyou/README.md

-I Like You ❤️
+# I Like You ❤️
 A cute interactive webpage that reveals heartfelt messages when you click on pixel hearts.
 Perfect for sharing with someone special!

-Features
+# Features

-Displays three clickable pixel hearts.
+- Displays three clickable pixel hearts.

-Each heart reveals a unique sweet message.
+- Each heart reveals a unique sweet message.

-Simple, responsive design with a soft color palette and playful font.
+- Simple, responsive design with a soft color palette and playful font.

-How to Use
+# How to Use

-Open the index.html file in any browser.
+- Open the index.html file in any browser.

-Click on the hearts to reveal surprises!
+- Click on the hearts to reveal surprises!

-Technologies
+# Technologies

-HTML5
+- HTML5
-CSS3
+- CSS
-JavaScript
+- JavaScript